redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 - The task "Dell - Power down machine prior to booting iso" executes the `ipmi` command against the machines, where OCP will be installed.
 It may fail in some cases, where [reseting idrac](https://github.com/redhat-performance/jetlag/blob/main/docs/troubleshooting.md#dell---reset-bmc--idrac) is not enough.
 As a workaround, one can set the machines to boot from the .iso, via the virtual console.

 - The task "Wait up to 40 min for nodes to be discovered" is the last most important step.
 Make sure that the *boot order* (via the *boot type*) is correct:
-  - Check the virtual console in the bmc, i.e., idrac for Dell, if the machines are booting correctly from the .iso image.
+  - Check the virtual console in the BMC, i.e., iDRAC for Dell, if the machines are booting correctly from the .iso image.

   - Make sure to inspect the 'BIOS Settings' in the machine for both, the *boot order* and *boot type*.
 Jetlag will mount the .iso and instruct the machines for a one-time boot, where, later, they should be able to boot from the disk.
 Check if the string in the boot order field contains the hard disk.
 Once booted, in the virtual console, you will see the L3 NIC interface with an 198.10.18.x address and RHCOS, which is correct according to the `byol.local` above.
   - If the machines boot from the .iso image, but they cannot reach the bastion, it is most likely a networking issue, i.e. double check L2 and L3 NIC interfaces again.
      - [badfish](https://github.com/redhat-performance/badfish) could be used for this purpose, however, it is limited to use only FQDN, and, by the time of writing, the configuration for Del R660 and R760 in the interface config file was missing.

 - In the assistant installer GUI, under cluster events, if you observe any *permission denied* error, it is related to the SELinux issue pointed out previously.
-If you however notice an issue related to *wrong booted device*, make sure to observe in the virtual console in the bmc, if the machines booted from the disk, and if the boot order contains the disk option.
+If you however notice an issue related to *wrong booted device*, make sure to observe in the virtual console in the BMC, if the machines booted from the disk, and if the boot order contains the disk option.
 This is a classic boot order issue.
 The steps in the assistant installer are that the control-plane nodes will boot from the disk to be configured, and then join the control-plane "nominated" as the bootstrap node (this happens around 45-47% of the installation) to continue with the installation of the worker nodes.